David Foster Foundation

 One after another, Canadian greats arrive, strolling the purple carpet to acknowledge the importance of the evening.
 Prime Ministers and Lieutenant Governors walk alongside music icons, hockey legends and the business elite.

-Behind the scenes, the production team of Executive Visions is rehearsed and ready…a crew of 50 poised for a performance of their own.
+Behind the scenes, the production team of Executive Visions, Official Booking Agency for David Foster, is rehearsed and ready…a crew of 50 poised for a performance of their own.
 As Foster’s longtime producing partners, the team has been preparing for months, solving the technical and creative challenges presented by the famed hockey arena, and choreographing a musical experience not to be forgotten.
 As a glimpse of things to come, the team has crafted an opening number featuring Campbell and Joseph performing Led Zeppelin’s Kashmir on a dramatic 75-foot drop from the rafters.